 - The Revised Common Lectionary: The online Revised Common Lectionary is a project of the Vanderbilt Divinity Library.

 - Wabash Center for Teaching and Learning in Theology and Religion: The Wabash Center site has resources for the teaching of theology and religion in North American theological schools, colleges, and universities.
-Especially helpful is the Wabash Center Guide to Internet Resources for Teaching and Learning in Theology and Religion, a selective, annotated guide to a wide variety of electronic resources of interest to those who are teaching or studying religion and theology at the undergraduate or graduate level.
+Especially helpful is the Annotated Links to Websites on Religion and Theology, a selective, annotated guide to a wide variety of electronic resources of interest to those who are teaching or studying religion and theology at the undergraduate or graduate level.